 The Green Book is a classic road movie set in a variety of locations even if actually the cast didn’t do any shooting travelling.

 The director Peter Farrelly in an interview said that “everything was shot in Louisiana but a day and a half.
-We shot only a half day driving – when Viggo Mortensen drives back to get the wallet – and a day in New York City through the Carnegie Hall.”
+We shot only a half day driving – when Viggo Mortensen drives back to get the wallet – and a day in New York City for the exterior scenes of the Carnegie Hall.”

-Practically all the locations used in the movie, Little Italy in Bronx included – except for only the use of the authentic Carnegie Hall – are between New Orleans and its neighborhoods and almost all are easily reachable and can be visited.
+Practically all the locations used in the movie, Little Italy in Bronx included are between New Orleans and its neighborhoods and almost all are easily reachable and can be visited.

 As the producer Charles B. Wessler stated “We were everywhere: houses, plantations, hotels, accommodations and at least fifty clubs which could work as seats of Dr. Shirley concerts.
 And at the end we found almost all what we needed between New Orleans and the neighbored countries.”